 Related articles and books for further study:

 What Herbert Armstrong said concerning the Trinity, the Holy Spirit, and the “God Family.” (from chapter one of “Mystery of the Ages (a critical review)” by Kelly Marshall.
-(This book is available as a PDF download)
+(PDF)

 Jesus Christ IS God! by Robert L. Sumner (One of most comprehensive works defending the Deity of Christ.
 Chapter two confronts the arguments which say the Holy Spirit is an impersonal “it.”
 (Order from The Biblical Evangelist or Amazon)

 The Divinity of Jesus Revealed in the New Testament [offsite article]